 top of page

 Los Angeles cab driver Jason Schuyler is offered the fare of a lifetime by Jake, a local Casino dealer and gambler.
-Jake asks Schuyler to drive him to the Navajo Nation in Arizona, the home he abandoned 30 years ago.
-Jake's dream is to see his grandson compete in a Native American rodeo.
+Jake asks Schuyler to drive him to the Navajo Nation in Arizona, the home he abandoned 30 years ago, to see his grandson compete in a Native American rodeo.

 WHAT AUDIENCES ARE TELLING US AFTER SEEING THE FILM